Search with Supabase + Algolia's Autocomplete

 const targetAttribute =

-const { data } = await supabase
+const { data } =

 .textSearch(targetAttribute, quotedQuery)

-.eq('project_id', projectId);
+.eq("project_id", projectId);

 return {